 'Septic' Baird has just joined a front line RAF squadron at the height of the Battle of Britain.
 This is the story of "The Few" and how they managed to fight off the might of the Luftwaffe despite overwhelming German air power.
-Written by

 Steve Crook <email@example.com>

 The Squadron Leader - he didn't stay 'grounded' for long ...

 The ninth most popular film in the UK in 1952.
 See more

 Baird takes the German altimeter from the bomber he has just shot down, as a trophy for the messroom wall.
 However, when he later puts it down on Moon's desk the "altimeter" is a British rev counter (the face is marked "RPM").
 See more

 [When the enemy first bombs their airfield, and he embodies the attitude of the whole nation